If you’re an avid podcast listener and a student of the Stoics, you’re probably always on the look out for good Stoicism podcasts to plug into.

 If you’re a Marcus Aurelius fan, try out the episode The Life of Marcus Aurelius, which is a fascinating deep dive into the life of the Roman Emperor featuring author Donald Robertson.

 Massimo Pigliucci is the author of the excellent book How To Be A Stoic, and a Professor of Philosophy at CUNY-City College.
-His podcast Stoic Meditations consists of bite-sized readings from the ancient Stoics, followed by his commentary to interpret the reading and put it into context.
+His podcast consists of bite-sized readings from the ancient Stoics, followed by his commentary to put it into context.

 The shortness of the episodes make this podcast a great candidate for incorporating into a daily routine if you need your regular fix of Stoicism.
 The episode Do The Right Thing, Now alone is one that could probably bear listening to every day.